wkurzius/mr.kurzius.net/content/classes/algebra-2-trig-h.md

 : Mostly a review of function notation, parent functions, their transformations and various other Algebra I topics.

 2 Quadratics Equations: Graphing and Solving
 : Along with graphing quadratics, this unit focuses on various strategies for solving them.
-This includes factoring and the zero product property, completing the square and the quadratic formula.
+This includes factoring and the zero-product property, completing the square and the quadratic formula.

 3 Higher Order Polynomial Functions
 : All things related to working with polynomials.
 This includes synthetic division and long division, and graph analysis.

 4 Exponential and Logarithmic Functions
-: Students will be introduced to geometric sequences and series and compare them to arithmetic sequences and series.
-Students will review the properties of exponents including negative and fractional exponents.
-Students will also solve and graph problems involving exponential growth and decay.
-Students will be able to define an inverse function and find the inverse of a given function algebraically and graphically.
-Students will then apply the properties of exponents to the properties of logarithms.
-Students will define a logarithm and its relationship to an exponential function.
-Students will expand and condense logarithms  as well as solve problems with logarithms.
-Students will define the natural logarithm and use it to solve continuous interest word problems.
+: You'll be introduced to geometric sequences and series, along with reviewing the properties of exponents to apply them to the properties of logarithms.

 5 Rational Functions
-: Students will graph rational functions by identifying holes, asymptotes, and intercepts as well as the end behavior of the function.
-Students will also add, subtract, multiply, and divide with rational expressions as well as equations.
+: Learn how to graph rational functions by identifying holes, asymptotes, and intercepts as well as the end behavior of the function.

 6 Radical Functions
-: Students will graph radical functions.
-Students will add, subtract, multiply and divide with radical expressions as well as solve radical equations.
-Students will also simplify radical expressions written in terms of fractional exponents.
+: All about how to add, subtract, multiply and divide radical expressions as well as solve radical equations.

 7 Right Triangle Trigonometry and The Unit Circle
-: Students will learn and review the pythagorean theorem, applying the pythagorean theorem to solve for missing sides and angles, apply special right triangles (45-45-90 and 30-60-90), and identify and apply trigonometric ratios of right triangles.
-Students will apply the special right triangles to a circle with a radius of one unit to identify exact trigonometric values.
+: This starts with a review of concepts introduced in Geometry and earlier, but then moves into the trigonometric ratios of right triangles.

 8 Other Triangle Trigonometry
-: Students use the law of sines and cosines to solve missing sides or angles in non-right triangles.
+: The law of sines and cosines and how to solve missing sides or angles in non-right triangles.

-9 Introduction to Graphing with Trigonometric Functions : Students will apply the unit circle and right triangle trigonometry to graph the sine and cosine curves.
-Students will also apply the graphs of sine and cosine to real world problems.
+9 Introduction to Graphing with Trigonometric Functions : Graphing the sine and cosine curves along with applying them to real world problems.

 ## Grading
 - The official gradebook will exist on Canvas, with Genesis only having the overall grade.